pallavi-srinivas/Interactive-Lab-Hub/Lab 2/README.md

 As always, make sure you document contributions and ideas from others (and AI) explicitly in your writeup.

+Utilized ChatGPT to figure out how to load images onto the Pi and to help figure out the equation necessary to convert hours/local time hour to correspond with the number of matcha's consumed.

+To make this better, I would look to having better animations that correspond to the feeling of being under-caffinated and upset, just right, over-caffinated, and crashing.

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 Make sure the page for the group turn in is linked to your personal Interactive Lab Hub page.